Couples Therapy

 Love Is an Art and a Science

-The good news is that love can be learned.
-More than forty years of relationship research have revealed the core skills that build lasting trust, intimacy, connection, and passion.
+The good news is that the art and skills of love can be learned.
+More than forty years of relationship research have revealed core skills that create lasting safety, trust, intimacy, and passion.
 This research-based foundation is at the heart of my approach to couples therapy.
+With a strong foundation, a world of possibilities opens up.

 Change the Game